Shirin-Pro/spring-boot-hibernate-crud/README.md

-A simple crud operation using spring boot and hibernate
+A simple crud microservice using spring boot and hibernate